 For our Insights offering, we license libraries of linked, de-identified clinical, molecular, and imaging data, and provide a suite of analytic and cloud-and-compute tools for discovery, research, development, and other commercial purposes.
 Our primary customers are pharmaceutical and biotechnology companies.
 These customers either pay us on a per file basis or through multi-year data licensing agreements to use our de-identified patient database.
-We currently work with 18 of the 20 largest public pharmaceutical companies based on 2022 revenue.
+We currently work with 19 of the 20 largest public pharmaceutical companies based on 2022 revenue.

 We believe we offer a unique value proposition to the industry as a cost-effective source of high-quality and comprehensive data on targeted patient populations.
 Our data is useful across the oncology drug development value chain, and our biotechnology and pharmaceutical customers are using the data to inform decisions in a variety of discovery and development applications, selected below.
 One metric that illustrates the utility of our data to our customers is "Net Revenue Retention."
-Net Revenue Retention compares the annual Insights product revenue generated from all customers that made an Insights purchase in one year to the annual Insights product revenue and deferred revenue, as Net Revenue Retention is not a calculation of revenue and should be viewed independently of revenue and deferred revenue, as Net Revenue Retention may differ from similarly titled metrics presented by other companies and may not be comparable to such other metrics.
+Net Revenue Retention compares the annual Insights product revenue generated from all customers that made an Insights purchase in one year to the annual Insights product revenue generated from the same cohort of customers in the subsequent year.
+Net Revenue Retention is not a calculation of revenue and should be viewed independently of revenue and deferred revenue, as Net Revenue Retention is not intended to be combined with or replace these items.
+Similarly, Net Revenue Retention is not a forecast of future revenue.
+Moreover, Net Revenue Retention may differ from similarly titled metrics presented by other companies and may not be comparable to such other metrics.
 For the year ended December 31, 2022, Net Revenue Retention was approximately 130% compared to the same cohort of customers for the period ended December 31, 2021.